diafygi/webcrypto-examples/README.md

         namedCurve: "P-256", //can be "P-256", "P-384", or "P-521"
     },
-    false, //whether the key is extractable (i.e. can be used in exportKey) ["deriveKey", "deriveBits"] //can be any combination of "deriveKey" and "deriveBits" )
+    false, //whether the key is extractable (i.e. can be used in exportKey) ["deriveKey", "deriveBits"] //"deriveKey" and/or "deriveBits" for private keys only )
 .then(function(publicKey){
     //returns a publicKey (or privateKey if you are importing a private key)